falconry/falcon/docs/user/tutorial.rst

             return stream, stream_len

 As you can see, we renamed ``Resource`` to ``Collection`` and added a new ``Item`` class to represent a single image resource.
+Alternatively, these two classes could be consolidated into one by using suffixed responders.
+(See also:
+:meth:`~falcon.API.add_route`)

 Also, note the ``name`` parameter for the ``on_get()`` responder.
 Any URI parameters that you specify in your routes will be turned into corresponding kwargs and passed into the target responder as such.
 We'll see how to specify URI parameters in a moment.

 Inside the ``on_get()`` responder, we set the Content-Type header based on the filename extension, and then